One Carry-On

 Sammie = sandwich

-Braai = outdoor BBQ, which I explained inthis post
+Braai = outdoor BBQ, which I explained in this post

 Rusks = hard, rectangular biscuits (best when dunked in morning coffee)